-If you suspect that your computer may be sending automated queries for any reason, this article will help you eliminate most probable causes.
+If you suspect your computer may be sending automated queries for any reason, this article will help you eliminate the most probable causes.

 Usually, when an installed software application is the cause, it will be through deliberate intention from the person who installed it.

-When that’s not the situation, the reason for this happening is usually from some infection or malware that has crept its way onto your computer.
+When that’s not the situation, the reason for this is usually from some infection or malware that has crept onto your computer.

 There is no reason to be alarmed.
-In these types of scenarios, things seem far worse than they really are.
+In these scenarios, things seem far worse than they are.

-Let’s proceed through some steps in order to resolve the problem.
+Let’s proceed through some steps to resolve the problem.

 1. Install antivirus and antimalware software